BCLawLibrary/practical-ai-in-30-days/day-23-testing-your-prompts-and-assistants.md

----
-day: 23
-title: December 23: Testing your Prompts and Assistants 🧪
-type: prompt
-shareType: resource
----
-# Day 23: December 23: Testing your Prompts and Assistants 🧪
+# Day 23: Testing your Prompts and Assistants 🧪
 ## **Mini-lesson day\!**

 ### **🎯 Objective**